 Is there is a way prevent cmd window from automatically closing?
 Yes!
 There is!

-But if you want the command prompt to stay open after executing the last command in batch file –you should write cmd /k command in the end.
-This command will prevent the command prompt window from closing and you’ll get the prompt for giving more commands in the window.
+If you want the command prompt cmd widnow to stay open after executing the last command in batch file –you should write cmd /k command at the end of your batch file.
+This command will prevent the command prompt window from closing and you’ll get the prompt back for giving more commands in the cmd window.

-A typical use case of this scenario is when you want a command prompt window ready after auto-executing of certain commands that you always give (For example, changing drive or directory).
+A typical use case of this scenario is when you want a command prompt window be ready after auto-execution of certain commands that you always give (For example, changing drive or directory).